 From the Airport

 Hire a car or take a taxi.
+There's parking and electric car charging at the hotel.

 The nearest station is Tutbury & Hatton, which can be reached from Manchester Piccadilly station on the Crewe-Derby line, with 1 change at Stoke-On-Trent.
 The journey takes around 2 hrs and there are taxis at Tutbury & Hatton to whisk you to The Cow.
 Both Derby and Burton On Trent train stations also enable easy access to the wider region.